 Using cake mix, and two 9×12 pans, Money Wise Moms made a simple LEGO birthday cake.

-Savoring the Good makes these super cute LEGO marshmallow pops that would be fun for a LEGO themed party.
+Savoring the Good makes super cute LEGO marshmallow pops that would be fun for a LEGO-themed party.
 To get the instructions for these LEGO treats, head over to her site.

 LEGO Party Games and Activities

-As you learn how to throw a LEGO party, keep in mind, one of the important parts is having fun games.
-With these LEGO party ideas for fun games and activities, your kid will have an amazing birthday party.
+As you learn how to throw a LEGO party, keep in mind one of the important parts is having fun games.
+With these LEGO party ideas for fun games and activities, your kid will have a fantastic birthday party.